 Denver, Colorado

 If you’re looking for a white Christmas and a spectacle of lights, Denver should be your destination choice.
-The city of Denver hosts a variety of activities like a Christkindl Market and a Mile High Holidays deal event.
+The city of Denver hosts a variety of activities like a classic German Christkindlmarket at Civic Center Park complete with cozy wooden huts, artisan gifts, and tasty treats like the traditional glühwein.

 If you have a car, don’t miss the chance to drive through the nearby installation of Christmas in Color.
-It’s a mile-long drive-through acres of more than 1.5 million lights perfectly synchronized to holiday music you’ll hear right through your radio.
+It’s a mile-long drive-through of over a million lights perfectly synchronized to holiday music you’ll hear right through your radio.

 Seattle, Washington

-My home of Seattle, Washington is a great place to spend Christmas.
+My hometown of Seattle, Washington is a great place to spend Christmas.
 You’ll get the crisp winter weather without all that white stuff getting in the way.
-And come one, it’s the evergreen state, you’ll be surrounded by Christmas trees!
-Like I mentioned for Denver above, Woodland Park Zoo created a light display around the zoo called, WildLights.
+And come on, it’s the evergreen state, you’ll be surrounded by Christmas trees!
+As I mentioned for Denver above, Seattle’s Woodland Park Zoo creates a light display around the zoo called, WildLights.

 Head over to Seattle Center to visit Santa at the top of the Space Needle.
-And take to the ice at the annual Winterfest event.
-Then pop into the Sheraton Grand Seattle to see their annual Gingerbread Village.
+And enjoy all the great lights and entertainment annual Seattle Center Winterfest event.

 Cross over Lake Washington to the city of Bellevue to get your fill of shopping and watch snow fall at the nightly Snowflake Lane Christmas parade.